Zazzles2908/Mini-Agent_ACP/documents/09_PRODUCTION/FINAL_SUMMARY.md

 ### The Wrapper Was Based on Misconception

 **What previous agent thought**:
-- MiniMax-M2 needs special "OpenAI SDK format"
+- MiniMax-M2 needs special "OpenAI SDK format format"
 - Backend wasn't OpenAI-compatible
 - Wrapper was needed to bridge the gap

 **The reality**:
-1. MiniMax-M2 uses OpenAI protocol (`provider: "openai"` in config.yaml)
+1. MiniMax-M2 uses OpenAI protocol (`provider: "openai"  # OpenAI SDK format"` in config.yaml)
 2. ALL Tools have `to_openai_schema()` built into base class (base.py:46-55)
 3. OpenAIClient already converts using `tool.to_openai_schema()` (openai_client.py:108)
 4. Backend was ALREADY OpenAI-compatible